 - Function Chaining, a concept unique to Dynamic C, allows special segments of code to be embedded within one or more functions.
 When a named function chain executes, all the segments belonging to that chain execute.
-Function chains allow software to perform initialization, data recovery, or other kinds of tasks on request. - Costatements allow cooperative, parallel processes to be simulated in a single program. - Cofunctions allow cooperative processes to be simulated in a single program. - Slice Statements allow preemptive processes in a single program. - Dynamic C supports embedded assembly code and stand-alone assembly code. - Dynamic C has keywords that help protect data shared between different contexts (shared) or stored in battery-backed memory (protected). - Dynamic C has a set of features that allow the programmer to make the fullest use of xmem (extended memory).
-The compiler supports a 1 MB physical address space. - Normally, Dynamic C takes care of memory management, but there are instances where the programmer will want to take control of it.
-Dynamic C has keywords and directives to help put code in the proper place, such as: root, xmem, and #memmap. - See Chapter 9 for further details on memory management.
+Function chains allow software to perform initialization, data recovery, or other kinds of tasks on request.
+Dynamic C also provides a special function chain called GLOBAL_INIT which can be used for initialization code.
+The GLOBAL_INIT function chain is executed at the start of the program.
+Dynamic C also provides a special function chain called GLOBAL_INIT which can be used for initialization code.
+The GLOBAL_INIT function chain is executed at the start of the program. - Costatements allow cooperative, parallel processes to be simulated in a single program. - Cofunctions allow cooperative processes to be simulated in a single program. - Slice Statements allow preemptive processes in a single program. - Dynamic C supports embedded assembly code and stand-alone assembly code. - Dynamic C has keywords that help protect data shared between different contexts (shared) or stored in battery-backed memory (protected). - Dynamic C has a set of features that allow the programmer to make the fullest use of xmem (extended memory).
+Up until the release of Dynamic C 10.21, the compiler supported a 1 MB physical address space.
+Starting with Dynamic C 10.21, the compiler supports up to the 16 MB of physical memory; up to 16 MB can be used for data and up to 1 MB can be used for code.
+(Dynamic C has been verified to work with Rabbit-based boards with up to 4.5 MB of memory.)

+Normally, Dynamic C takes care of memory management, but there are instances where the programmer will want to take control of it.
+Dynamic C has keywords and directives to help put code and data in the proper place, such as: root, xmem, and #memmap for code and far for data.

+See Chapter 10 for further details on memory management.